pism/pism/doc/sphinx/practical-usage.rst

 Input and output
 ----------------

 PISM is a program that reads NetCDF files and then outputs NetCDF files.
-Table tab-input-output-options_ summarizes command-line options controlling the most basic ways to input and output NetCDF files when starting and ending PISM runs.
+Table :numref:`tab-input-output-options` summarizes command-line options controlling the most basic ways to input and output NetCDF files when starting and ending PISM runs.

 .. list-table:: Basic NetCDF input and output options
    :name: tab-input-output-options